cs123tas/docs/OpenGL-Guide.md

 #### Compile the Shader Object

-This command compiles the shader object.
+The `glCompileShader` function compiles the shader object.

 **Example Code**
 ```C++